Formation BioBD Platform Vision

 With this foundation, I collaborated with the Director of BD to sketch early system diagrams.
 These mapped how an AI-powered investment model could connect to sourcing tools, diligence workflows, and financial models — setting a vision for how everything could scale together.

-Exploring AI-Native Possibilities
+Explore AI-Native Possibilities

 7